3lpsy/exutils/README.md

 **This project is meant to be used for educational purposes only or for authorized purposes.**

 This project is a work in progress.
 Not all features are integrated but now the following use cases are supported.

 - Adding a new section and entering at that new section without restoration
 - Adding a new section, jumping to that section, and restoring the original instructions

 The goal is to leverage pefile and capstone to create a stripped down version of the Backdoor factory targeting 32 and 64 bit x86 systems that is easy to develop with.

 ## TODO

 - [ ] Use an xor/encoder stub
 - [ ] Discover code cave in .text and write to there
+- [ ] Cleanup: add mixin inheritance for common functionality in inject module
+- [ ] Cleanup: move restoration to class(es)

 ## Example